Ivo-Andrade/SITYchallenge/README.md

 - BOOTSTRAP
 - MEDIA QUERIES

-REACT.JS and PHP will be distinguishing features."
+REACT.JS and PHP will be distinguishing features.